What is the link between collagen and sleep?

 Dosage and usage recommendations

 It is recommended to consume about 2 grams of collagen per day to achieve optimal results.
-Hydrolyzed collagen powders can be easily incorporated into drinks or meals for convenient and effective consumption.
+Hydrolyzed collagen powders can be easily incorporated into drinks or meals for both convenient and effective consumption.

 Dietary supplements and optimal absorption